-Motion: THAT the GFC Academic Planning Committee recommend to the Board of Governors the 2014 University of Alberta Comprehensive Institutional Plan (CIP), as provided by the President's Executive Committee and as set forth in Attachment 1, with the exception of information pertinent to Ancillary Services' budgets which is not within the purview of GFC APC to consider and/or recommend, to take effect upon final approval, and to empower administration to make any editorial changes to the CIP, as needed, as long as the changes do not have the force of policy.
+Motion: THAT the Board of Governors, on the recommendation of the General Faculties Council Academic Planning Committee, the Board Learning and Discovery Committee, and the Board Finance and Property Committee, approve the 2014 University of Alberta Comprehensive Institutional Plan (CIP), as set forth in Attachment 1, and empower administration to make any editorial changes to the CIP, as needed, as long as the changes do not have the force of policy.

-Action Requested ☐ Approval ☐ Recommendation ☐ Discussion/Advice ☐ Information Proposed by Provost and Vice-President (Academic) Carl Amrhein; Vice-President (University Relations) Debra Pozega Osburn; Vice-President (Finance and Administration) Phyllis Clark; Vice-President (Facilities and Operations) Don Hickey; Vice-President (Research) Lorne Babiuk Presenters Provost and Vice-President (Academic) Carl Amrhein; Vice-President (University Relations) Debra Pozega Osburn; Vice-President (Finance and Administration) Phyllis Clark; Vice-President (Facilities and Operations) Don Hickey; Vice-President (Research) Lorne Babiuk Subject 2014 University of Alberta's Comprehensive Institutional Plan (CIP)
+Action Requested Approval Recommendation Discussion/Advice Information Proposed by Provost and Vice-President (Academic) Carl Amrhein; Vice-President (University Relations) Debra Pozega Osburn; Vice-President (Finance and Administration) Phyllis Clark; Vice-President (Facilities and Operations) Don Hickey; and Vice-President (Research) Lorne Babiuk Presenters Provost and Vice-President (Academic) Carl Amrhein; Vice-President (University Relations) Debra Pozega Osburn; Vice-President (Finance and Administration) Phyllis Clark; Vice-President (Facilities and Operations) Don Hickey; and Vice-President (Research) Lorne Babiuk Subject 2014 University of Alberta's Comprehensive Institutional Plan (CIP)

-Responsibility Provost and Vice-President (Academic); Vice-President (University Relations); Vice-President (Research); Vice-President (Finance and Administration); and Vice-President (Facilities and Operations) The Purpose of the Proposal is Under guidelines from Innovation and Advanced Education (IAE), the (please be specific) University of Alberta has prepared the CIP that incorporates the University's access plan, research plan, capital plan, and budgets into one comprehensive document.
-The CIP is for approval by the Board of Governors and is then filed with the Minister of IAE.
-The CIP is written in support of the University's vision and mission as outlined in Dare to Discover and its Academic Plan, Dare to Deliver.
-The CIP outlines the University's academic and research priorities as articulated in the Academic Chapter, which in turn drives the University's capital and resource allocation priorities.
-The Impact of the Proposal is To enable the University to move toward fulfilling its vision and mission and to authorize the Administration to allocate resources as outlined in the institutional budgets.
-Replaces/Revises (eg, policies, CIP 2013. resolutions) Timeline/Implementation Date Fiscal Year 2014-2015.
-Estimated Cost See attached documentation for detail.
-Sources of Funding See attached documentation for detail.
-Notes N/A
+Responsibility Provost and Vice-President (Academic); Vice-President (University Relations); Vice-President (Research); Vice-President (Finance and Administration); and Vice-President (Facilities and Operations) The Purpose of the Proposal is (please be specific) Under guidelines from Innovation and Advanced Education, the University of Alberta has prepared the Comprehensive Institutional Plan (CIP) that incorporates the university's access plan, research plan, capital plan, and budgets into one comprehensive document.
+The CIP is for approval by the Board of Governors and is then filed with the Minister of Innovation and Advanced Education.
+The CIP is written in support of the university's vision and mission as outlined in Dare to Discover and its Academic Plan, Dare to Deliver .
+The CIP outlines the university's academic and research priorities as articulated in the Academic Chapter, which in turn drives the university's capital and resource allocation priorities.
+The Impact of the Proposal is To enable the university to move toward fulfilling its vision and mission and to authorize the administration to allocate resources as outlined in the institutional budgets.
+Replaces/Revises (eg, policies, resolutions) CIP 2013 Timeline/Implementation Date Fiscal Year 2014-2015 Estimated Cost See attached documentation for detail Sources of Funding See attached documentation for detail Notes This version differs from the version which was presented to other committees in the following ways: It has now been designed and has all charts and graphs fully integrated into the text.
+The earlier version was a Word document and charts and graphs were sent separately.
+2. All requested changes to the document have been made (as per the request of members of APC, BFPC, and BLDC).
+No changes that have impact upon the planning or policies contained with the document have been made.
+The changes would all be considered "editorial."